theGuildHall/pwnbox/README.md

 ![htb screenshot](htb_screenshot.png?raw=true "Pwnbox")

+**For those using Kali, I added some steps at the bottom to get the new zsh terminal in 2020.3 to show your server/IP**

 Want to replicate Hack the Box very own Pwnbox?
 Follow the guide below!
 This should give you the "look and feel" of pwnbox used by Hack The Box.
 Everything shown here can be done in your own Parrot OS, whether it is VM or main OS.